 At Temarry, we take sustainability seriously.
 We understand that valuable natural resources like fossil fuels and water are finite and diminishing.
 As scarcity increases, cost also increases.

 At some point the resources with which we depend upon will be more expensive, or we simply won’t be able to get them.
 This poses a serious business problem that requires evaluation, planning and investment.

-Investing in waste-to-energy has allowed us to preserve valuable fossil fuel.
+Investing in waste-to-energy as part of our sustainability plan has allowed us to preserve valuable fossil fuel.
 Our process generates energy -- electricity and/or steam -- from the combustion of non-recyclable hazardous waste solids (rags, organic debris, PPE, and absorbents) earmarked for the landfill.
 You can read more about it in an earlier blog post, “Closing the loop waste to energy trends.”

 Waste-to-energy won’t completely solve either the waste or energy problem, but it provides an important first step.